Friday, November 1, 2024

 In all this institutional noise and interference, doctors can practice independently, on their own, in their own place, at their own time,… Academics cannot.

 But maybe you think I confuse individual autonomy with academic freedom and academic freedom with personal freedom of expression?
 I do not.
 Consider this: If academic freedom is needed so that we can perform the service and stewardship that constitutes the only essential labour that works to answer the siren of the social pillar, then is a similar freedom necessary to answer the sirens of law or medicine?
 Is there an attorney freedom?
-One that must be fought for, won and protected by bargaining it into contracts and defending it in courtrooms, using attorneys who are paid for by faculty employees who have ironically educated and qualified their counsel for the independent practice of law?
+One that must be fought for, won and protected by bargaining it into contracts and defending it in courtrooms and courtyards, using attorneys who are paid for by faculty employees who have ironically educated and qualified their counsel for the independent practice of law?
 Explore this and you will find where I am.

 Historically, a parade of authoritarian (leaning) individuals and ensembles, from crown to cabinet, have used these institutions to flex, with academics emerging as captive employees and awkward champions of solidarity, who think tenure, shared governance, and academic freedom are essential to career, calling and cultivation.
 And I suppose they are correct, if you assume a mono-model world.